Skip to main content

 This EHS procedure does not apply to the following:

-For The Principal Investigator, Supervisor, or EHS Rep
+Principal Investigator, Supervisor, or EHS Rep Guidance

-• Principal investigators (PIs), program sponsors, and supervisors are responsible for the safety of the minors and high school students whom they host, just as they are responsible for the safety of their employees and MIT students.
+• PIs, program sponsors, and supervisors are responsible for the safety of the minors and high school students whom they host, just as they are responsible for the safety of their employees and MIT students.
 While a Primary Supervisor may be designated by the PI, the PI is still ultimately responsible for all aspects of the minor’s/ high school student’s presence in their lab or work area.

 Programs Run by Undergraduate Students Involving Activities in Labs, Workshops or Makerspaces